RubyMoney/money/README.md

 Money.locale_backend = :i18n
 ```

-With this enabled a thousands seperator and a decimal mark will get looked up in your `I18n` translation files.
+With this enabled a thousands separator and a decimal mark will get looked up in your `I18n` translation files.
 In a Rails application this may look like:

 ```yml
 # config/locale/en.yml